GllmN/GllmN/README.md

-# Hi there, I'm Guillaume NEAU, GllmN 👋
+# Nice to meet you! 👋

 After working more than 10 years in the HVAC industry, I switched to fullstack developer in 2020👨💻.
 - I started by discovering the HTML, CSS, PHP and JS languages by making my first projects, 👉 my website : https://guillaumeneau.com/